viaduck/emoji-mart-awesome/README.md

 ## Features
 ### Powerful search
 #### Short name, name and keywords
-Not only does **Emoji Mart** return more results than most emoji picker, they’re more accurate and sorted by relevance.
+Not only does **Emoji Mart** return more results than most emoji pickers, they’re more accurate and sorted by relevance.

 <img width="338" alt="summer" src="https://user-images.githubusercontent.com/436043/32532567-179f1be4-c400-11e7-885e-df6e9b52c665.png">